-'Let Your Voice Play' is an a capella harmony singing group suitable for those with no prior musical experience.
+'Let Your Voice out to Play' is an a capella harmony singing group suitable for those with no prior musical experience.
 Many of the songs come from oral traditions around the world, taught by ear in the 'natural voice' style.
-The group meets fortnightly on Wednesday evenings in the North Room of St Andrew's church.
+The group meets weekly on Wednesday evenings during term time in the North Room of St Andrew's church.
 Contact Kay Barrett at firstname.lastname@example.org, mobile 07773 109538, and visit www.naturalvoice.net/pages/kay.html for more information.

 Bobtails Baby and Toddler Group This is a play and support group run by parents and carers for parents, carers and their children from birth until school age.
 It meets in the Pavilion on Mondays and Thursdays from 09:30 to 11:30 and is affiliated to the Cottontails pre-school group.